LucasDondo/py-skiplist/README.md

 Skip List Structure
 --------------------
-Each element is represented by a node, the level of which is chosen randoml when the node is inserted without regard for the number of elements in the data structure.
+Each element is represented by a node, the level of which is chosen randomly when the node is inserted without regard for the number of elements in the data structure.
 A `level i` node has `i` forward pointers, indexed 1 through `i`.
 There is no need